-CR-35 - Other Actions 91.220(j)-(k); 91.320(I)-(j)
+CR-35 - Other Actions 91.220(j)-(k); 91.320(l)-(j)

 Actions taken to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment.
-91.220 (j); 91.320 (I)
+91.220 (j); 91.320 (l)

-The City continues to support housing initiatives that benefit McKinney residents toward affordable options.
-The city has been very proactive this year in working in concert with the Planning, Housing & Community Development and Code Services to review policies where possible actions may have an impact, as the Housing & Community Development Department took lead to develop a comprehensive housing strategy at the request of City Council.
+The city continues to support housing initiatives that benefit McKinney residents toward affordable options and have been proactive this year in working in concert with the Planning, Housing & Community Development and Code Services to review policies where possible actions may have an impact. as the Housing & Community Development Department took lead to develop a comprehensive housing strategy at the request of City Council.
 The City of McKinney began updating its use and zoning code in partnership with Clarion Associates.
 Under the reporting program period, the city is looking at flexibility and implement best practices that may allow product diversity and a mix of uses and encourage affordable development, development incentives and enhancing affordability requirements in exchange or in concert with development benefits, so that the community benefits.
 For existing homeowners, McKinney's housing rehabilitation program continues to be a valued program used to enhance and maintain affordable housing stock in the community.

 Transportation.
 The city addressed barriers of public policy with its transit program for elderly or disabled residents aged 65 and older or low-income, a steady return on residential investment.
 The program is administered by the McKinney Urban Transit District, City of McKinney, and Denton County Transit Authority (DCTA), and primarily through FTA and TXDOT grants, local fund supplementals from city member based on ridership data from the previous fiscal year.
 Member cities include Celina, Princeton, Lowry Crossing, McKinney, Melissa, and Prosper.
 Even amid the challenges of COVID-19, the program continued servicing residents and continues to grow, with participation from neighboring cities.
-McKinney's monthly ridership for the year totaled 7,265, with total ridership for the program year was 7,828.
-Under this reporting period, participants receive a reloadable debit card; for every dollar, the riding participant spent on taxi service out-of-pocket, the city matched three-to-one.
-The Transit Administrator continued resident outreach to promote the program, transitioning more toward social media due to COVID-19.
-Best accomplishment during the year was the value-added ability to increase the fare subsidy to cover 85% of transportation costs for elderly, low-income, and disabled residents of the McKinney Urban Transit District.
+Qualified applicants can pay 15% of ride travel costs within Collin County.
+Also, participants can receive a reloadable debit card, to be used for tax service within the county.
+Current rider cost is \$3, and the Collin County Transit partnership pays \$17 (supplemental transportation support of 85% to support each rider.)
+Applicants must be a resident of one of the cities and must be under the category of low-income, 65 years or older; hearing-challenged of profound loss, disabled The Transit Administrator continued resident outreach to promote the program, transitioning more toward social media due to COVID-19.